padster/pyNeuroTrace/paper/paper.md

 affiliations:
   - name: 'Department of Cellular and Physiological Sciences, Centre for Brain Health, School of Biomedical Engineering, University of British Columbia, Vancouver, Canada'
     index: 1
-date: '14 April 2024'
+date: '05 May 2024'
 bibliography: 'paper.bib'

 ---

 # Summary

 Modern techniques in optophysiology have allowed neuroscientists unprecedented access to neuronal activity *in vivo*.
-The time series datasets generated from these experiments are becoming increasing larger as new technologies allow for faster acquistion rates of raw data.
-These fluorscent recordings are being made with an ever expanding library of indicators encoding calcium, voltage, neurotransimitter and neuromodulator activity.
-These signals generated from these fluorscent bioindicators contain the information of the underlying neuronal activity but all have unique molecular kinetics and inherit signal-noise ratios which must be taken into account during singal processing.
-The development of pyNeuroTrace, an open-source Python library, was made to aid in the processing of these neurnal signals which must be filtered with these unique aspects in mind before analysis can be completed.
+The time series datasets generated from these experiments are becoming increasingly larger as new technologies allow for faster acquisition rates of raw data.
+This raw data is sourced from an ever-expanding library of fluorescent indicators encoding calcium, voltage, neurotransmitter, and neuromodulator activity.
+These diverse signals generated from these fluorescent bioindicators contain information on the underlying neuronal activity.
+Still, processing these signals is non-trivial, as each indicator has unique molecular kinetics and inherent signal-to-noise ratios.
+The signals are also acquired with different instruments, which differ in sensitivity and acquisition rate, all of which must be considered during signal processing.
+The development of pyNeuroTrace, an open-source Python library, was made to aid in processing these neuronal signals, which must be filtered with these unique aspects in mind before analysis of the underlying neuronal activity can be completed.

 # Statement of need

-Many neuroscience labs that use optophysiological methods, such as two-photon microscopy or fibrephotomotery, frequently must rewrite and maintain common functions and filters needed to analysis the raw recordings.
-Furthermore, many technique and algorithms for signal processing are scattered throughout the literature and are frequently implemented programing languages other than Python. `pyNeuroTrace` meets the need of a time series analysis written purely in Python for neuronal activity.
-Our package is a collection of filters and algorithms implemented in a genralizable manner for time series data in either 1D-arrays or a collection of recording in a 2D-arrays.
-Additionally, with the increase in aquistion rate of new imaging techniques, we have implementations of these algorithms using GPU compatiable code to increase the speed in which the techniques can be applied to larger datasets collected at kilohertz rates.
+Many neuroscience labs that use optophysiological methods, such as two-photon microscopy or fiber photometry, frequently must rewrite and maintain standard functions and filters needed to analyze the raw recordings from experiments.
+Furthermore, many techniques and algorithms for signal processing are scattered throughout the literature and are frequently implemented in programming languages other than Python. `pyNeuroTrace` meets the need of a time series analysis package written purely in Python for neuronal activity.
+Our package is a collection of filters and algorithms implemented in a generalizable manner for time series data in either 1D arrays or a collection of recordings in 2D arrays.
+Additionally, with the increase in acquisition rates of new imaging techniques, we have implemented a subset of these algorithms using GPU-compatible code to increase the speed at which the methods can process larger datasets collected at kilohertz rates.

 # Signal Processing

 ## DeltaF/F
-There are several methods for calculating the change of intensity of a fluorscent trace [@Grienberger2022].
-We implemented the method described by Jia *et al* for the calculation of $\Delta F/F$ normalizes the signal to a baseline which helps with bleaching or other changes that occur over time which influence the detection or magnitude of events in the raw signal[@Jia2010].
+There are several methods for calculating the change of intensity of a fluorescent trace [@Grienberger2022].
+We implemented the method described by Jia *et al* for the calculation of $\Delta F/F$, which normalizes the signal to a baseline, helping with bleaching or other changes that occur over time, influencing the detection or magnitude of events in the raw signal[@Jia2010].
 This implementation includes several smoothing steps to help with shot noise[@Jia2010].
-In short, $F_\theta$  is calculated by finding a the minmum signal in a window of the rolling average of the raw signal.
-Then $\Delta F$ is calculated by the difference in the raw signal and $F_\theta$, which is then divided by $F_\theta$ to get the trace for  $\Delta F/F_\theta$ .
-This $\Delta F/F_\theta$ signal is optionally smoothed using an exponetially wieghted moving average (ewma) to further remove shot noise.
+In short, $F_\theta$  is calculated by finding the minimum signal in a window of the rolling average of the raw signal.
+Then $\Delta F$ is calculated by the difference in the raw signal and $F_\theta$, which is then divided by $F_\theta$ to get the trace for  $\Delta F/F_\theta$.
+This $\Delta F/F_\theta$ signal can be optionally smoothed using an exponentially weighted moving average (EWMA) to remove shot noise.
 Jia *et al* defined their rolling average with the following equation:

 $$\bar{F} = \left(\frac{1}{\tau_1}\right) \int_{x-\tau_1/2}^{x+\tau_1/2} F(\tau) \, d\tau$$